- Destination: Amsterdam

 - Difficulty trip:

-- Inclusive: Two, three or four nights in a comfortable 3 star hotel, including breakfast, maps, route descriptions and GPS routes, city tax, a small fee for the warranty fund, and a small contribution to the foundation for supporting the landscape of the province Zuid-Holland
+- Inclusive: Two, three or four nights in a comfortable 3 star hotel, including breakfast, maps, route descriptions and GPS routes, city tax and a small fee for the warranty fund.

 - Exclusive: Travel to and from Amsterdam, lunch, dinner, parking (parking is expensive in Amsterdam!), public transport for few of the walks and travel insurance